About Dr. Devi Nampiaparampil

 When COVID hit this city and we needed doctors, I stepped up to treat patients.
 When the economic crisis hit, I created jobs through my small business.
 When healthcare providers had questions about COVID, I collaborated on medical research to find answers.
 When the public was unsure what to believe, I provided answers in my news interviews on Fox.
-And now, when New Yorkers need a Public Advocate to find solutions for this city’s problems, I will rise up to that challenge.
+And most recently when the city needed a Public Advocate, I ran for office.

 I am a Harvard Medical School trained pain physician and an Associate Professor at NYU School of Medicine.
 I have my own private practice in the Financial District.
 I previously served as the Chief of Pain Management at the VA New York Harbor Healthcare System and directed and developed the Interventional Pain Management program for the Tristate area.
 I have treated combat veterans, prisoners of war, survivors of torture, and patients with other complex pain syndromes throughout my career.
 I have been a doctor for almost 20 years and I am board-certified in four specialties: Pain Medicine, Sports Medicine, Physical Medicine & Rehabilitation, and Hospice & Palliative Medicine.

 When I was 16, I caught a viral illness that caused my heart, lungs and bone marrow to fail.
 I spent a month in and out of the Pediatric ICU at Westchester Medical Center and Columbia-Presbyterian Babies Hospital.
 It took me almost eight months to return to school full-time.
 I believed I survived to fulfill a higher purpose.
 I wanted to help people who suffered from catastrophic injuries.
 It was a steep uphill battle, but I made up the work I had missed.
 I got accepted into the seven-year combined B.A./ M.D. program at Northwestern University.